craigsdennis/ai-hacknights-cloudflare/README.md

 8:30 PM - Demos & presentations to pick winners
 ```

+## Project Tracks
+Ideally your project matches one of the following projec tracks.
+It's totally optional, you can just hack on whatever you want:
+- Best Use of Toolhouse.ai platform
+- Best Use of Cloudflare services
+- Most likely to be a business

 ## Working Apps to Explore

 - 🛝 [Cloudflare Multi-modal Playground](https://multi-modal.ai.cloudflare.com/)